pb10005/cindy-next-dev-env/README.md

 ```shell
 git clone https://github.com/heyrict/cindy-next.git
 ```
-Note that `Vagrantfile` and `cindy-next` are at the same directory.
+Make sure that `Vagrantfile` and `cindy-next` are at the same directory.

 ## 3. Start a VM instance
 ```shell